 A contract for deed is a legal document that lets the buyer make payments to the seller until the amount agreed upon is paid in full.
 The seller retains the title to the property until the balance is paid.
 After the final payment, the legal ownership will transfer to the buyer.
 During the length of the contract, if the buyer defaults on payments, the seller retains the right to repossess the property.
 A contract for deed is a seller financing document.
 The parties would would benefit from working with a closing attorney since the interest rates are not regulated, and the structure of payments can take on many forms.

-A lease agreement is a document drafted between the lessor (landlord) and lessee (tenant).
-It’s a standard agreement between two parties that outlines the terms of renting property.
-Included in the contract is the monthly amount owed, security deposit, and provisions confirming how the tenant is expected to take care of the property.
-The agreement can include additional information about the responsibilities of the utilities and HOA fees.
+A commercial lease agreement is a document drafted between the lessor (landlord) and lessee (tenant).
+It’s a standard agreement between two parties that outlines the terms of renting a property.
+Included in the commercial contract is the monthly amount owed, security deposit, and provisions confirming how the tenant is expected to take care of the property.
+The agreement can include additional information about the responsibilities of the utilities and more.
 The drafting of this document by a closing attorney will protect you in the event of a legal dispute.

 Power of Attorney